microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customclaim.md

 ---
 title: "customClaim resource type"
-description: "An individual claim to be included in the tokens affected by this policy, with configurable name, namespace, token format and claim name format(which is applicable only for saml tokens)."
+description: "An individual claim which is included in the tokens affected by this policy."
 author: "rahul-nagraj"
 ms.localizationpriority: medium
 ms.prod: "directory-management"